Photo Credit: Mischelle Davis

 The source of your 'buyer’s remorse' could be caused by a number of factors such as:

-- unprofessionalism from the attorney or the legal staff;
+- Unprofessionalism from your attorney or the firm's legal staff;

-- or an attorney's lack of experience with your specific legal issue.
+- An attorney's lack of experience with your specific legal issue.

 The good news is that in most cases, there is nothing stopping you from switching attorneys.
 However, you need to understand a few important things before you begin searching for a new lawyer.

 Three Important Factors to Consider Before Changing Your Lawyer

 Once you hire a personal injury attorney and he or she begins working on your case, you may have entered into a contractual agreement allowing the attorney to be paid for the work performed.
 Although that contract cannot force you to keep your attorney, it does give your current attorney the right to be paid for the work they’ve done.

 If you decide to fire your current attorney and hire a different one, the previous attorney may also file a lien against your case.
 The lien may require you to pay your former attorney the reasonable costs incurred on your case.
 The lien may also require you to pay your former attorney a reasonable amount for work performed.
 The amount of the obligation may depend on the terms of your fee agreement.
 Often times there is an issue as to the reasonableness of the lien amount.

 When Davis Law Group takes over a case from your former attorney, we will review the lien amount and determine whether the work performed was necessary or reasonable, and also whether the amount being claimed for the work is appropriate.
 In many cases Davis Law Group will negotiate the amount of the lien on your behalf to make sure you are not overpaying your former attorney.